Azure/azure-functions-durable-python/samples/activity_trigger_types/README.md

 This indicates that your `DurableTrigger` function can be reached via a `GET` or `POST` request to that URL. `DurableTrigger` starts the function-chaning orchestrator whose name is passed as a parameter to the URL.
 So, to start the orchestrator, which is named `CheckActivityTypes`, make a GET request to `http://127.0.0.1:7071/api/orchestrators/CheckActivityTypes`.

 And that's it!
 You should see a JSON response with five URLs to monitor the status of the orchestration.
-To learn more about this, please read [here](TODO)!